 Module development was coordinated by Robert de Jesus and Nuankae Wongthawatchai.
-Editing support was provided by Christine Apikul and the cover design was created by Justus Bremer.
+Editing support was provided by Christine Apikul.
 Byeongjo Kong, Kevin Drouin, Michael Santiago and Yunjin Lee helped proofread the manuscript.
 Joo-Eun Chung and Ho-Din Ligay provided administrative support and other necessary assistance for the issuance of this module.